Beginner Tips for Winter Photography - Capture That Perfect Shot This Season

 Days are shorter during the winter season, so you'll want to be aware of both the time of day and the weather before you head outdoors with your camera.
 The "golden hour," also known as the first and last hours of the day (after sunrise and before sunset), tends to provide the best light for photos.
 However, you don't want to find yourself in the middle of the woods when the sun is setting quickly in winter.

 In addition, the winter season means winter storms, so gray clouds will become much more common in your landscape photos.
 Try planning your photography trip around a sunny day, or wait until a snowstorm has passed and snap some shots of the aftermath.

 2) Keeping Your Camera Safe in the Cold

-"One of the biggest issues in the winter is bringing cold cameras inside.
+As local photographer Carl Heilman II says: "One of the biggest issues in the winter is bringing cold cameras inside.
 They need to be kept enclosed in their case or in a plastic bag until warmed up to near room temp to avoid condensation issues on - or even in the camera.
-Condensation inside can kill a digital camera." -- Carl Heilman II
+Condensation inside can kill a digital camera."

 3) Taking Photos of White, White, and More White